abhisheks008/ML-Crate/Cassava Leaf Disease Classification/README.md

 **CONCLUSION**

-Inception Model has best accuracy out of all models
+CNN Model is the best out of all models(accuracy and validation loss).In this database undersampling and data augmentation were found to not have any significant impact.

 **NAME**